GeoDaCenter/opioid-policy-scan/data_final/metadata/Race_Ethnicity_2018.md

 * DS01_S

 ### Data Source(s) Description:
-Variables were obtained from the 2014 - 2018 American Community Survey (ACS), table B02001, B03002, at State, County, Tract and ZIP Code Tabulation Area (ZCTA) level.
+Variables were obtained from the 2018 5-year average American Community Survey (ACS), table B02001, B03002, at State, County, Tract and ZIP Code Tabulation Area (ZCTA) level.
 Raw data and more details can be found at https://data.census.gov.

 ### Description of Data Source Tables:
 B02001 : Provides breakdown by Race of the total population. <br>